wp-plugins/hero-maps-pro/readme.txt

 = From WordPress.org =

 1. Download 'Hero Maps Pro'.
-2. Upload the 'Hero Maps Pro' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'hero-maps-pro' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate 'Hero Maps Pro' from your Plugins page.

 = Usage =